polarityio/gigamon/README.md

-# Polarity Gigamon Insights Integration
+# Polarity Gigamon ThreatINSIGHT Integration

 The Polarity - Gigamon integration searches Gigamon for detection information as well as any associated DHCP, PDNS or Summary information.